demisto/content/Packs/CiscoStealthwatch/README.md

 ​
 - Lists security events and returns the results to the context.
 - Runs queries on Cisco Stealthwatch flows and returns its results to the context.
-- Mapping logs to "One Data Model".
+- Maps logs to "One Data Model".